-Give a library of 100 books to a Bible worker, all in one tablet. $100 each - 25 Tablets needed.
+Give a library of 100 books to a Cuba Bible worker or pastor, all in one tablet. $100 each - 100 Tablets needed.

 The Caribbean Nations Club (CNC), in partnership with the Department of International Student Services, has established this scholarship fund to help ease the burden of Caribbean students who are facing financial difficulties in school.
 Donations to this fund will go to support struggling Caribbean students who are studying here at Andrews University.
 Criteria for scholarship will be based on the applicants’ need and desire to give back to the Caribbean upon graduation.
 We thank you for considering a gift to the Caribbean Student Scholarship Fund.

 This fund was established on November 25, 2013, by Dr. Carmen I. Coballes and Dr. José E. Vega.
 This scholarship is to be awarded to a worthy and deserving student(s) of Latino cultural heritage who is/are pursuing an undergraduate degree in K-12 education with first preference given to a student(s) majoring in History, Science (any area), Mathematics, English, English as a Second Language (ESL), or Spanish language and culture.
 The recipient(s) has/have an average GPA of a B level or better and is/are a first generation Latino,educated (K-12) in the USA.